NAGAGroup/Scalix/ROADMAP.md

 # What Happens to the Old Versions?

-We expect Version 2 to be extremely close in API to Version 3, with the main differences coming from Version 3 needing to support multiple drop-in replacements.
+We expect Version 2 to be extremely close in API to Version 3, with the main differences coming from Version 3 needing to support multiple drop-in replacements for different implementations using template arguments or pimpl design patterns.
 For this reason, we will likely fully drop Version 2 and require users to upgrade to Version 3.

 Version 1 is special in that, being a single CPU implementation, has more relaxed requirements for implementing a correct algorithm.
 We expect that some users may prefer this simplicity and will continue to use Version 1.
 For this